-Von Stockert’s new gallery work Lost & Found is currently in the making.
-The multi-sensory exhibition, consisting of short films embedded in sound and installations, will provoke reflection on the inevitability of change and how we make sense of it.
+Von Stockert’s new work Come & Gone is currently in the making.
+The multi-sensory project, consisting of contemporary dance and short films embedded in sound and installations, will provoke reflection on the inevitability of change and how we make sense of it.

 Top line photo credits left to right: Maresa von Stockert, Maresa von Stockert, Gyl Gadiffert

 Bottom line photo credits left to right: Gyl Gadiffert, Gyl Gadiffert, Jeremy Cox